Leng-Lu/luleng-website/content/authors/admin/_index.md

   icon: ☕️
 superuser: true
 title: Lu Leng
-# work:
-# - company_logo: ""
-#   company_name: GenCoin
-#   company_url: ""
-#   date_end: ""
-#   date_start: "2021-01-01"
-#   position: Director of Cloud Infrastructure
-#   summary: |-
-#     Responsibilities include:
-#     - lorem ipsum dolor sit amet, consectetur adipiscing elit
-#     - lorem ipsum dolor sit amet, consectetur adipiscing elit
-#     - lorem ipsum dolor sit amet, consectetur adipiscing elit
-# - company_logo: ""
-#   company_name: X
-#   company_url: ""
-#   date_end: "2020-12-31"
-#   date_start: "2016-01-01"
-#   position: Backend Software Engineer
-#   summary: |
-#     Responsibilities include:
-#     - Migrated infrastructure to a new data center
-#     - lorem ipsum dolor sit amet, consectetur adipiscing elit
-#     - lorem ipsum dolor sit amet, consectetur adipiscing elit
 ---

 ## Hi there!

-I am Lu Leng, an experimental psychogist who loves coding and making people's life better!
+I am Lu Leng, an experimental psychogist who loves coding and making people's life better with that!
+I will soon finish my doctoral trainning and I am excited for what is out there for me the next!